HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_msgregs.md

 |:---|:---|
 |Message Format|"The login was not successful, credentials are wrong or Timeout has occurred or Server is not reachable or server has unsupported iLO version."
 |Severity|Warning
-|Resolution|Log in with correct user name and password credentials.Also verify the server has supported iLO Version.
+|Resolution|Log in with correct user name and password credentials.
+Also verify if the server has supported iLO Version installed.

 ### HpeWolfram.1.0.AddNodeValidationFail
 Add server operation failed the validation check for iLO firmware version.